lerogo/MMGenBench/README.md

   📖<a href="https://arxiv.org/abs/2411.14062">Paper</a> | 🏠<a href="https://mmgenbench.alsoai.com/">Homepage</a></h3> | 🤗<a href="https://huggingface.co/datasets/lerogo/MMGenBench">Huggingface</a></h3>
 </div>
 <div>
-Large Multimodal Models (LMMs) have demonstrated remarkable capabilities.
-                    While existing benchmarks for evaluating LMMs mainly focus on image comprehension, few works evaluate them from the image generation perspective.
-To address this issue, we propose a straightforward automated evaluation pipeline.
-Specifically, this pipeline requires LMMs to generate an image-prompt from a given input image.
-Subsequently, it employs text-to-image generative models to create a new image based on these generated prompts.
-Finally, we evaluate the performance of LMMs by comparing the original image with the generated one.
-                    Furthermore, we introduce <b>MMGenBench-Test</b>, a comprehensive
-                    benchmark developed to evaluate LMMs across 13 distinct image patterns, and <b>MMGenBench-Domain</b>, targeting the performance evaluation of LMMs within the generative image domain.
-                    A thorough evaluation involving over 50 popular LMMs demonstrates the effectiveness and reliability in both the pipeline and benchmark.
-Our observations indicate that numerous LMMs excelling in existing benchmarks fail to adequately complete the basic tasks, related to image understanding and description.
+Large Multimodal Models (LMMs) demonstrate impressive capabilities.
+However, current benchmarks predominantly focus on image comprehension in specific domains, and these benchmarks are labor-intensive to construct.
+Moreover, their answers tend to be brief, making it difficult to assess the ability of LMMs to generate detailed descriptions of images.
+To address these limitations, we propose the MMGenBench-Pipeline, a straightforward and fully automated evaluation pipeline.
+This involves generating textual descriptions from input images, using these descriptions to create auxiliary images via text-to-image generative models, and then comparing the original and generated images.
+Furthermore, to ensure the effectiveness of MMGenBench-Pipeline, we design MMGenBench-Test, evaluating LMMs across 13 distinct image patterns, and MMGenBench-Domain, focusing on generative image performance.
+A thorough evaluation involving over 50 popular LMMs demonstrates the effectiveness and reliability of both the pipeline and benchmark.
+Our observations indicate that numerous LMMs excelling in existing benchmarks fail to adequately complete the basic tasks related to image understanding and description.
 This finding highlights the substantial potential for performance improvement in current LMMs and suggests avenues for future model optimization.
-                    Concurrently, our pipeline facilitates the efficient assessment of LMMs performance across diverse domains by using solely image inputs.
+Concurrently, MMGenBench-Pipeline can efficiently assess the performance of LMMs across diverse domains using only image inputs.
+All code and data will be released.
     <img src="docs/static/images/pipeline.png" alt="MMGenBench" width="100%">
 </div>